geotsiokos/affiliates-initial-bonus/README.md

 # affiliates-initial-bonus
-Grant your affiliates with a bonus upon first referral
+Grant your affiliates a bonus upon first referral